+Let $V$ be calculated exactly, and $f$ be the functional representation of {the exact MOR algorithm (that uses $V$ during reduction process)}.
+Similarly, let $\widetilde{V}$ be calculated inexactly (i.e., by a Krylov subspace solver), and $\widetilde{f}$ be the functional representation of {the inexact MOR algorithm (that uses $\widetilde{V}$ during reduction process)}.
+Then, from the backward stability definition, a MOR algorithm is backward stable with respect to inexact linear solves if \cite{trefethen1997numerical}

+where $\widetilde{x}$ is the perturbed full model corresponding to the error in the linear solves for $\widetilde{V}$ in the inexact MOR algorithm.
+This perturbation is denoted by $Z$.
+Further, $H_2$ and $H_{\infty}$ denote the standard functional norms.}

-Here, we study the stability of the AIRGA algorithm with respect to use of iterative methods.
-So far we have considered the AIRGA algorithm as an algorithm which maps the original system represented by $M, \ D, \ K, \ F, \ C_p, \ C_v$ to the reduced order one represented by $\hat{M}, \ \hat{D}, \ \hat{K}, \ \hat{F}, \ \hat{C}_p, \ \hat{C}_v.$ In this section, we will consider the AIRGA algorithm as an algorithm which maps the transfer function $H(s)$ of the original system to the transfer function $\hat{H}(s)$ of the reduced order system.
-That is, for the stability analysis the function $f$ maps $H(s)$ to $\hat{H}(s),$ $f(H(s))=\hat{H}(s).$ This is represented by the AIRGA algorithm (Algorithm \ref{Algo:AIRGA}) when a direct solver for solving the linear systems at lines 4 and 13 is employed.
-This is called the exact AIRGA algorithm.
-The function $\tilde f$ maps the transfer function $H(s)$ of the original system to the transfer function of the reduced order system employing an iterative solver in order to solve the linear systems at lines 4 and 13 of the AIRGA algorithm instead of a direct solver.
-This is denoted by $\tilde{f}(H(s))=\tilde{\hat{H}}(s)$ and is called the inexact AIRGA algorithm.
+{ {Here,} the function $f$ maps $H(s)$ to $\hat{H}(s)$ or $f(H(s))=\hat{H}(s).$ This is represented by AIRGA when a direct solver for solving the linear systems at lines \ref{algo:line-1st} and \ref{algo:line-jth} is employed {(see Algorithm \ref{Algo:AIRGA})}.
+This is called the exact AIRGA algorithm.}

+{The function $\tilde f$ maps the transfer function $H(s)$ of the original system to the transfer function of the reduced system employing an iterative solver in order to solve the linear systems at lines \ref{algo:line-1st} and \ref{algo:line-jth} {in} AIRGA~(instead of a direct solver; {again see Algorithm \ref{Algo:AIRGA}}).
+This is denoted by $\tilde{f}(H(s))=\tilde{\hat{H}}(s)$ and is called the inexact AIRGA algorithm.}